-In light of the recent article - 'The World of Play: What working for a theatre based L&D organization did for me', by Executive Performance Coach - Sanah Singh Tomar from Maynard Leigh India, we decided to look at how play can be integrated into the work place.
+In light of our recent article, "The World of Play" by Executive Performance Coach Sanah Singh Tomar, we decided to look at how play can be integrated into the work place.

-Play may have been partly banished by the protestant work ethic but it is certainly making a come back.
-People are increasingly talking about the play ethic and its relevance to our modern way of running companies and our working lifestyles.
-The fight back began with concepts such as "stress management" and more recently "work/life balance".
+Play may have been partly banished by the Protestant work ethic, but it is certainly making a comeback.
+People are increasingly talking about the “play ethic” and its relevance to our modern way of running companies and our working lifestyles.
+The fight back began with concepts such as stress management, and more recently work/life balance.
 Now "serious play" is firmly in the frame.
-Nowadays, it is increasingly becoming accepted that play is good for the bottom line.
+Nowadays, we are finding increasing acceptance from leading companies that play is good for the bottom line.

-Serious Play and Meaningful Work, is an approach that improves performance, raises motivation and creates competitive advantage.
+Serious play and meaningful work is an approach that improves performance, raises motivation, and creates a competitive advantage.

 It is these attributes that businesses need in these times.

 It’s important to address the unconscious prejudices that many of us might harbour about “play”.
 Play is not idle, wasteful or frivolous.
 It is not infantile, nor immature.
 It is not David Brent in The Office doing a wacky impression of Kermit.
 Nor is it “having fun because the management told us we had to.”

 When we are young children, we are told that there is play, and then there is the serious stuff.
 At school we have playtime, and then we go inside to learn and work.
 This leads to an unfortunate and costly divide between the play ethic and the work ethic

 It is this misunderstanding about serious play that prompts supervisors or managers to take a tough stance.
 “We’re not here to have fun, my job is to get things done.”
 Or ,“We’re here to make money, not play about.”
 This is a pity, since people seem to be far more productive when they are allowed, or indeed encouraged to manifest the attributes of serious play.